SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > [Comments]
 > Context - governance
-> * Nick Nayfack: This is a better place to start but, we have to be careful.
+> * Deleted account: This is a better place to start but, we have to be careful.
 Governance is also being weaponized to shut out everyone except major tech giants.
 We will be enumerating ourselves for SEC scrutiny if we aren't careful as AGIX/ASI will be examined as a security.
 We have to be very careful how we handle this.
 Very powerful companies are looking to secure their investments made on Nvidia chips (now including us) and their expensive LLMs. https://www.insideprivacy.com/artificial-intelligence/california-legislature-advances-several-ai-related-bills/#:~:text=Legislation%20Regulating%20AI%20Developers&text=A%20noncompliant%20system%20would%20incur,watermarks%20in%20AI%2Dgenerated%20content.
 >

 Position on landing page for people to engage with,